An All-You-Need-To-Know Guide To Filing For A Divorce In Singapore

 Separation (3 years) – if the Defendant consents to the divorce

-The divorcing parties must have lived separately for a continuous period of 3 years.
+The divorcing parties must have lived separately for a continuous period of 3 years prior to the divorce process.
 Your spouse will have to agree to a divorce and divorce papers must be filed in order to commence divorce proceedings.

 Separation can happen in three main ways.

 This is when couples decide to separate of their own will.
 However, informal separation can only be used as a reason for divorce if the parties show that their intent for separation is divorce.
 This can be done by physical separation or the absence of spousal duties.

 If divorcing parties prefer to have their separation formally recorded without involving the court, they can draft a Deed of Separation with the assistance of a family lawyer.
 This document will record their mutual agreement to live separately, the details of the separation that may or may not constitute the grounds for divorce, including the date the separation begins and other separation-related details, such as their living arrangements.

 Those who want to be legally separated can file for judicial separation instead of a divorce.
 Parties who wish to live separate lives due to the breakdown of their marriage but are unable to file for divorce may consider judicial separation.